 - Assignee set to wuttke

 We will not use CLHEP/Geometry in its present form as our generic library for 3D geometry.
 Therefore, I threw away the classes Vector3D, Point3D, Normal3D, Plane3D that are not used in BornAgain.

 Next step: let's rename BasicVector3D into simpler Vector3D.
 Or Vector3 ?
 Or Threevector ?
 Other ideas ?

-#5 Updated by wuttke about 7 years ago
+#5 Updated by wuttke over 7 years ago

 - Status changed from Sprint to Resolved